Philip M. Condit: Education

-He was born in Berkeley, California, and became an aviation enthusiast at an early age, earning his pilot's certificate at age 18.
-He earned a bachelor's degree in mechanical engineering from the University of California, Berkeley in 1963, a master's degree in aeronautical engineering from Princeton University in 1965, a Master's in Management from the Sloan Fellows program of the MIT Sloan School of Management in 1975, and a PhD in engineering from the Tokyo University of Science.
-(He is the first Westerner to earn such a degree from that institution.)
+Condit was born in Berkeley, California, and became an aviation enthusiast at an early age, earning his pilot's certificate at age 18.
+He earned a bachelor's degree in mechanical engineering from the University of California, Berkeley in 1963, a master's degree in aeronautical engineering from Princeton University in 1965, a master's in management from the Sloan Fellows program of the MIT Sloan School of Management in 1975, and a PhD in engineering from the Tokyo University of Science.
+He was the first Westerner to earn such a degree from that institution.

 Boeing career

 Phil Condit joined the Boeing company in 1965 as an aerodynamics engineer, and worked on the since-canceled Supersonic Transport program (SST).
 The same year he was awarded a patent for a flexible wing design called a "sailwing."
 In 1968, he became a lead engineer on the Boeing 747 high-speed configuration.
 He advanced into management within a year, then became manager of the Boeing 727 marketing in 1973.

-In 1974, he entered the Sloan Fellows program at the MIT Sloan School of Management, where he completed his Master's degree in Management a year later.
+In 1974, he entered the Sloan Fellows program at the MIT Sloan School of Management, where he completed his master's degree in management a year later.
 He returned to Boeing as manager of new-program planning.
 He then advanced to director of program management for the 707/727/737 division in 1976, and 757 chief program engineer in 1978, then director of 757 engineering in 1981.

 Condit later became vice president and general manager of the 757 division in 1983; vice president of the Renton division the same year, and vice president of sales and marketing for Boeing Commercial Aircraft Company (BCAC) in 1984.
 In 1986, he was named as executive vice president and general manager of BCAC, then executive VP and general manager of the 777 program division.

 Chairman and retirement

 In 1992, he was elected president of Boeing and a member of the board of directors.
 Four years later he became CEO as well.
 In 1997, he was elected chairman, becoming the seventh chairman since the company was founded.
 He remained in this position until resigning on 1 December 2003, followed by retirement in March 2004.
 He resigned one week after firing Chief Financial Officer Michael M. Sears and Vice President Darleen Druyun when an internal investigation determined that the two had discussed a job for Druyun while she was still an Air Force procurement officer helping pass judgment on proposed Boeing contracts.
-Condit resigned to take symbolic responsibility, and Sears and Druyan served prison terms.
+Condit resigned to take symbolic responsibility, and Sears and Druyun served prison terms.